di-sukharev/opencommit/README.md

 ### Flags
 There are 2 optional flags that can be used with the `oco` command:
 #### Confirm Commit Message
-The `--cm` flag can be used to confirm the generated commit message before committing.
-This flag is useful if you want to review the generated commit message before committing.
+The `--cm` flag can be used to skip the confirmation step of the generated commit message.
 For example:

 ```
 oco --cm
 ```

 #### Confirm Push
-The `--cp` flag can be used to confirm the push to remote after committing.
-This flag is useful if you want to review the generated commit message before pushing to remote.
+The `--cp` flag can be used to confirm the push to remote after committing(you will have to choose upstream/origin if working in a forked repo).
 For example:

 ```
 oco --cp